Tariqueali17/Jenkins-Pipeline/README.md

 #**Prerequisites**:
 Before installing Jenkins, make sure you meet the following prerequisites:
+01-AWS EC2 Instance:
+You should have an Ubuntu EC2 instance running (e.g., Ubuntu 20.04 LTS).
+Security Group should allow access to ports 8080 (for Jenkins Web Interface) and 22 (for SSH).
+Access to EC2 Instance:
+You need an SSH private key (.pem file) to access the EC2 instance.
+Sudo Privileges:
+Ensure your EC2 user has sudo privileges to install packages

 **AWS EC2 Instance:**
 You should have an Ubuntu EC2 instance running (e.g., Ubuntu 20.04 LTS).